sintel-dev/pyteller/README.md

 ## Input

-pyteller pipelines work on time series that are provided in the following formats of .csv files:
+The expected input to pyteller pipelines are .csv files of time series that are provided in the following formats:

 ### Targets Table
-1. Single Entity
+#### Option 1: Single Entity
-* `timestamp`: the **pandas timestamp** object or **python datetime** object corresponding to the time at which the observation is made
+* `timestamp`: the **pandas timestamp** object or **python datetime** object represents the time at which the observation is made
-* `value`: an **integer** or **float** column with the observed target values at the indicated timesstamps
+* `value`: an **integer** or **float** column with the observed target values at the indicated timestamps

-This is an example of such table, where the values are the number of passengers at the corresponding timestamp
+This is an example of such table, where the values are the number of NYC taxi passengers at the corresponding timestamp.

 |  timestamp |     value |
 |------------|-----------|